pnminh-org/cicd/README.md

 Go to `Jenkins UI > New item` and create a `Organization Folder` pipeline.
 ![Organization Folder Pipeline](images/org_folder_item.png)

+This will lead us to the configuration page.
+The setup for each section is as follow:
-Fill in descriptions for your organization in `General` section.
+1. `General`: Add name and descriptions for your organization.

-For `Projects`, choose `GitHub Organization`.
-Leave `API endpoint` empty unless you have a custom server for your org.
-For `Credentials`, we will add the access token generated from the previous step.
-Click `Add` to add your credentials, either at `global` scope or at your organization folder pipeline one.
+2. `Projects`: Select `GitHub Organization`.
+Leave `API endpoint` field empty unless you have a custom server for your org.
+For `Credentials`, add the access token generated from the previous step by clicking `Add` to add your credentials, either at `global` scope or at the pipeline's one.
 ![Jenkins Creds](images/add_jenkins_creds.png)
 Use the GitHub organization account name for `Owner` field.
 The configurations should look like this:
 ![Configure Org Projects](images/configure_org_projects.png)

-Regarding `Behaviors`, you can select how Jenkins check out repositories, branches and PRs for builds.
+For `Behaviors`, you can select how Jenkins check out repositories, branches and PRs for builds.
 Apart from default behaviors, we will filter the repositories based on their topic names by selecting `Filter by Repository Topics` option.
-Only those with the topics mentioned will be added to the organization folder
+Only those that have all the mentioned `topics` will be added to the organization folder
 ![Filter Repo Topics](images/filter_repo_topics.png)

-For `Project Recognizers`, as we will use a remote Jenkinsfile, let's remove `Pipeline Jenkinsfile` option.
+1. `Project Recognizers`: remove `Pipeline Jenkinsfile` option and choose `Remote Jenkinsfile Provider Plugin` instead.
-With the remote Jenkinsfile, I will use the one on [my GitHub organization](https://github.com/pnminh-org/cicd) at `jenkins/org-pipeline/Jenkinsfile`.
+For that, I use the one on [my GitHub organization's cicd repository](https://github.com/pnminh-org/cicd) located at `jenkins/org-pipeline/Jenkinsfile`.
 ![Configure Remote Jenkinsfile](images/configure_remote_jenkinsfile.png)

-Leave others as-is and save the configuration.
+Leave other settings unchanged and save the configuration.

 ### Scanning repositories and run the first pipeline
-As mentioned early, we only add repositories with the `topics` matching the configuration for our `organization folder`, in this case `cicd`.
-Let's create a new repository under our organization and add `cicd` topic to it.
+To align with our organization's configuration from the previous step, only repositories with the `cicd` topic are added.
+Let's create a new repository and assign the `cicd` topic to it.
 ![Test App repository](images/test_app_repo.png)

-Now go back to `Jenkins UI Dashboard> <Your Org folder name> > Scan Organization Now`.
+Now go back to `Jenkins UI Dashboard> [Your Org folder name] > Scan Organization Now`.
 The new repository should show up after the scan.
 ![Test App pipeline](images/test_app_pipeline.png)
 When we run a build, the remote Jenkinsfile will also be checked out and used for the pipeline:
 ![Pipeline Logs](images/pipeline_logs.png)